phiros/missing-digit-exercise/README.md

 which include an "eval" function (a function that takes a statement written in this language and returns the result of this statement) the solution is trivial.
-In go where there is no such function.
-This is why this solution is a bit more involved.
+In go where there is no such function in the standard library the solution is a bit more involved (1).

+(1) There is a parser which returns an AST.
+This could have been another solution.
+However, I feared that working with the AST would increase the complexity of the solution.

 ## Methodology
 The chosen solution was developed using TDD (although I got sloppy at the end) and extracts